malreadjr/Employee-Analysis/README.md

 # Employee-Analysis
 This assignment required designing tables to hold data in csv and then import the csv into a SQL database.
+The SQL database used was PgAdmin.